Hong Kong’s Strategy to Dominate the Low-Altitude Economy

 Real-World Applications: Beyond the Theoretical

-The strategy does an excellent job grounding its vision in specific, practical applications.
-Emergency response scenarios illustrate the technology's potential: drones providing real-time aerial views of disasters, delivering defibrillators to cardiac arrest victims faster than ground units, and conducting search and rescue operations in Hong Kong's extensive country parks and coastlines.
+The report does an excellent job grounding its vision in specific, practical applications.
+Emergency response scenarios illustrate the technology's potential: drones provide real-time aerial views of disasters, deliver defibrillators to cardiac arrest victims faster than ground units, and conduct search and rescue operations in Hong Kong's extensive country parks and coastlines.

 Logistics applications extend beyond simple package delivery.
 Medical supplies, blood products, and organs for transplant could bypass ground traffic entirely.
 Construction and public works benefit from automated surveying and inspection, creating detailed 3D "digital twins" of infrastructure.